jzhen3/jzhen3/README.md

 ### Hi there 👋 😀 I am Jinsong Zhen
+- SQL & machine learning practioner; please click on the repo projects if you are interested in project, such as optimization with TSP technique (traveling salesman problem).

-- 🔭 As a Data Scientist intern at a capital sales consulting company in the past 6 months, I researched on the applicatin of random forest proximities algorithms on outlier detection & missing-value imputation and evaluating the downstream model performance with different evaluation metrics on fund data.
+- 🔭 As a Data Scientist intern at a capital sales consulting company in the past 6 months, I researched on the application of random forest proximities algorithms on outlier detection & missing-value imputation and evaluating the downstream model performance with different evaluation metrics on fund data.
-- Side project: PDF text extraction project with Deep Learning.
+- Side project: PDF text extraction project with Deep Learning (AWS Textract).
 - 🌱 I’m currently conducting large language model projects and helping to write Random Forest Proximity Paper.
 - 👯 With my academic background and working experience in data analysis, I am equipped with the capabilities of data visualization, statistical analysis, data mining, geospatial data modeling, statistical modeling, predictive modeling, machine learning, deep learning, artificial intelligence, natural language processing, and programming languages to leverage cutting-edge technologies for transforming complex & big datasets into valuable data insights.
 - 📫 How to reach me: peterjinsong99@gmail.com